rcn-ee/ti-opencl/docs/sphinx-doc/source/environment_variables.rst

     ..
 Warning::

-        This environment variable is available only on AM572x.
+        Prior to OpenCL product version 1.1.13, this environment variable is available only on AM572x.

 .. envvar::  TI_OCL_LOAD_KERNELS_ONCHIP